M-Josefsson/AeroDep/README.md

 ```bash
 ./AeroDep [infile] [particle_file]
 ```
 where the commands in `[]` are optional.
-If no optional arguments are provided the program will execute using its default parameters (see [Infiles](#infiles)).
+If no optional arguments are provided, the program will execute using its default parameters (see [Infiles](#infiles)).
 The first optional argument is the file name of the input file containing the simulation parameters (see [Infiles](#infiles)).
 The second parameter is the file name for a file containing already deposited particles (e.g. an output file from a previous run).
 If the second option is provided, the particles specified in that file are added to the simulation volume as frozen particles before the simulation is executed.

 ### Infiles
 There are two kinds of input files to AeroDep: parameter input files and particle input files.
 The parameter input file contains the simulation specific parameters.
 The syntax in that file has to be `key = value`.
 Lines starting `#` are ignored, and all  spaces and tabs are always ignored.
 An example of the contents of a minimal infile is